Interview with Jeannie Vanasco

 JEANNIE VANASCO's "Too Rushed" can be read in the Spring 2018 issue.
 She is the author of The Glass Eye: A Memoir.
 Her writing has appeared in the Believer, the New York Times, Prairie Schooner, the Times Literary Supplement, Tin House, and on NewYorker.com.
 She lives in Baltimore and is an assistant professor of English at Towson University.

-ELIZABETH DEMEO is the Assistant Managing Editor of The Arkansas International and a third year MFA student in the University of Arkansas Program in Creative Writing & Translation.
+ELIZABETH DEMEO is the Managing Editor of The Arkansas International and a fourth year MFA student in the University of Arkansas Program in Creative Writing & Translation.
 A former intern for Tin House, she is also the director of the Arkansas Writers in the Schools program.
 Her work is forthcoming in Indiana Review.